Rubbing Noise While Driving – What Is It?

 Check the Steering Column’s Upper Bearing

-Over time on your car, the steering column’s upper bearing will wear out.
+Over time, the steering column’s upper bearing of your vehicle will wear out.
 When this happens the plastic that is used as backing on the steering wheel rubs against it.
 More specifically, the plastic of the steering wheel rubs directly against the plastic cowling that is located on the upper bearing of the steering column.
 Why does this only happen on hot days?
-In hot water all the little molecules in your car, especially the plastic, expands.
+In hot water, all the little molecules in your car, especially the plastic, expand.
 When the plastic expands that is what pushes the plastic that normally wouldn’t be rubbing up against each other to do so.

 Check Your Car’s Multi-Function Switch

 Another possibility is that your car’s multifunction switch is loose.
 Or at the very least is loosening in hot weather.
 That is that long toggle that controls your directional signals, the headlights and the wipers.
 It may in fact be rubbing up against the steering wheel on a hot day.

 That rubbing noise in your car when you steer is not a big red flag in and of itself.
 Even still, you should still have the car checked by a professional mechanic.
 The trick is to get them to hear it.
 So in the case of the next time you start hearing this noise, try to get to a shop so they can hear it before you turn off the ignition.